serhmarch/modbuspy/README.md

 To start using this library you must import `ModbusClientPort` (`ModbusClient`) or `ModbusServerResource`(`ModbusTcpServer`) classes (of course after install the package).
-`modbuspy` module contains declarations of main data types, functions and class interfaces to work with the library.
+`libmodbuspy` module contains declarations of main data types, functions and class interfaces to work with the library.

-Here are some common ways to use `modbuspy`:
+Here are some common ways to use `libmodbuspy`:

 * **TCP, RTU, ASCII Clients** - Communicate with devices over TCP/IP or serial ports
 * **TCP, RTU, ASCII Servers** - Create Modbus TCP, RTU, or ASCII servers to handle client requests